-- ☐ Make a free call to 811 at least three working days before digging. - ☐ Give the 811 operator your name, start date/duration of project, type of excavation, and the project location. - ☐ Outline the area where you plan to dig with white paint. - ☐ Wait for the site to be marked.
-If the markings wash away or are covered, call 811 again before digging. - ☐ Respect all markings: Dig with care in the "safety zone" (width of utility plus two feet on each side). - ☐ Remember: Customer-owned lines for water, sewer, and underground electric won't be marked.
-Customer-owned natural gas service lines will be marked.
+□ Make a free call to 811 at least three working days before digging.

+- Give the 811 operator your name, start date/duration of project, type of excavation, and the project location. - Outline the area where you plan to dig with white paint. - □ Wait for the site to be marked.
+If the markings wash away or are covered, call 811 again before digging. - □ Respect all markings: Dig with care in the "safety zone" (width of utility plus two feet on each side). - Remember: Utility-owned mains and natural gas service lines will be marked.
+Customer-owned service lines, like electric, water, wastewater, and irrigation lines, are not maintained by KUB and will not be marked.